vezeli/cit/README.md

 This program is not a substitute for professional accounting advice and should not be used as such.
 You should always seek the guidance of a tax accountant and/or professional for comprehensive and correct tax advice and calculation.

-## Warranty

-Because the program is licensed free of charge, there is no warranty for the program, to the extent permitted by applicable law.
-Except when otherwise stated in writing the copyright holders and/or other parties provide the program "as is" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The entire risk as to the quality and performance of the program is with you.
-Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.